Hotels have found a new function during the pandemic: College housing

 Pitt, Emerson, Wyndham and Graduate Hotels all said their institutions have created joint health and safety protocols to protect returning staff, including limiting interactions between students and requiring masks in all indoor areas — except for when students are in their own rooms alone or with their assigned roommate.

 Emerson College requires weekly tests for everyone on campus, on top of a mandatory test every student must take before their socially distanced move-in.
 The college of 3,100 has more than 2,000 students living on its campus in downtown Boston.
+In the W, Students are relegated to their own designated elevators and entrances, and they are not permitted in sections of the hotel that may be open to non-university guests.

 [America’s fall destinations will have to balance coronavirus safety with a tourism comeback]